maptiler/maptiler-sdk-js/readme.md

 ```

 # Easy access to MapTiler Cloud API
 Our map SDK is not only about maps!
-We also provide plenty of wrapper to our API calls!
+We also provide plenty of wrappers to our API calls!

 > 📣 *__Note:__* If you need <ins>only the API Client library</ins> to use in a headless fashion and without any map display, check out out [API Client library](https://docs.maptiler.com/client-js/) for browser and NodeJS.
 It's exactely what is down below and only that, in a minimalistic [TypeScript package](https://github.com/maptiler/maptiler-client-js) 🐙.